 What’s the Main Cause of Congestive Heart Failure?

-Most accounts of congestive heart failure are caused by mitral valve insufficiency.
-Up to 80% of congestive heart failure cases occur for this reason.
-This causes left-sided heart failure, which is one of the reasons that it is much more common than the right-sided variation.
+Most accounts of congestive heart failure are caused by mitral valve insufficiency (MVI).
+This valve is located between the left atrium and the left ventricle, and it causes left-sided heart failure, which is one of the reasons that it is much more common than the right-sided variation.
+Up to 80% of congestive heart failure cases occur due to mitral valve disease.

-What Are the Symptoms of Congestive Heart Failure?
+What Are the Signs of Congestive Heart Failure?

 The most common signs of congestive heart failure are difficulty breathing and a persistent cough.
-These may seem like minor symptoms, but they point to something more serious.
-These only occur with left-sided heart failure, as they are caused by a build-up of fluid around the lungs.
+These may initially seem like minor signs, but they point to something more serious.
+Signs will progress and become more frequent and severe, affecting your dog’s quality of life and decreasing their lifespan unless treatment is started promptly.

 Dogs with heart failure often fatigue faster, as they are unable to deliver oxygen to their body efficiently.
-Excess panting, loss of appetite, a swollen belly, and pale gums are also symptoms of heart failure.
+They may also faint (lose consciousness temporarily) if oxygen is not delivered to their brain effectively.
+Excess panting, loss of appetite, a swollen belly, and pale gums are also common signs of heart failure.
 Some dogs may even begin to lose muscle mass.

 Is Heart Failure the Same as a Heart Attack?